Labour-Only Subcontractor Insurance Guide

 Are labour-only subcontractors covered by the main contractor?

-They may be in some circumstances, but contractors should not assume this without checking the policy wording and contractual setup.
+They may be in some circumstances, but contractors should not assume this without checking the policy wording, contract and working practices.

 +-